elifesciences/XML-mapping/elife_file_naming_2016_08_25.md

 For example source code at the top level will be called:

-elife-00666-code1.xlsx
+elife-00666-code1.xml

 For example source code to figure 2 will be called:

-elife-00666-fig2-code1-v1.rtf
+elife-00666-fig2-code1.rtf

-For example source code to figure 2-Figure Supplement 3 will be called:
+For example source code to figure 3-figure supplement a will be called:

-elife-00666-fig3-figsupp1-code1.rtf
+elife-00666-fig3-figsupp1-code1.r

 ###### inline graphics
 Inline graphics are used to represent symbols that cannot come from the font palet but are required to represent something, for example in a figure.